 2015 Allan GrayMy current role is writer at Allan Gray Investment Management .
-This involves writing (for print, online and radio), public relations management and taking on creative projects.
+This involves writing (for print, online and radio), public relations management, doing creative ad hoc projects and hosting and producing webinar.

 Startup Yappo Mobile PaymentsAd hoc work for a mobile payments startup that failed.